isomerpages/mccy-iccs/pages/Community Experience.md

 * 19 Nov 2022, 4pm - 6pm: Singapore Jain Religious Society

 # Community Dialogue
-The ICCS 2022 Community Dialogue took place on 5 Sep 2022, a day before ICCS, at Wisma Geylang Serai.
+The ICCS 2022 Community Dialogue took place on 5 Sep 2022, one day before ICCS, at Wisma Geylang Serai.

 It explored key constructs, impact models and ground-up approaches on questions such as: how can we be inclusive and build bridges between different communities in an increasingly complex and diverse social landscape, and how can we inspire change for the better.

-In an increasingly complex and diverse social landscape, how can we be inclusive and build bridges between different communities?
-What outcomes should we be looking at?
-How can we inspire change for the better?

-<font size="+1"><u>**Speakers:**</u></font>
+<font size="+1"><u><b>Speakers:</b></u></font>

 <img src="/images/Julian%20Hargreaves.png"
      style="width:50%" />